Home Security for the Elderly

-5 trade tips for creating a more secure home for the elderly.
+5 Important tips for creating a more secure home for the elderly.

 We all want to choose independent living for as long as possible, yet as we get older a feeling of vulnerability in the home can arise but there are some small changes you can make to home security to ease concerns and bring peace of mind to your elderly family.

 When I'm visiting the home of an elderly client, it puts me in mind of my own parents, and how important it is for the well-being of the elderly to feel safe in their own home.
 I'm reassured that I have done all I can to keep my parents secure and I have put together these trade tips to help you.

 When used properly front door chains are a very useful way of protecting the property from unwanted callers.
 It's much more difficult for someone to be persuaded to open the front door and let a stranger in if a door chain is in place.

 A door chain should only be used just before the door is answered